 I am now on a mission to develop research studies, and promote evidence-based services and care for those who suffer from mental illness and suicidal thoughts.

 I remain a member of the World Mental Health Survey Consortium, and I sit on the Board of Directors, and advisory boards of several counselling and suicide prevention services.
 I have around 200 academic and research papers, including numerous studies of mental health and suicide in Northern Ireland.
 I regularly write opinion pieces and contribute to media items on mental health and suicide prevention.
-In September 2019 I will co-host and co-chair the scientific committee of the International Association for Suicide Prevention's, 30th World Congress in my home city, Derry.
+In September 2019 I co-hosted and co-chaired the scientific committee of the International Association for Suicide Prevention's, 30th World Congress in my home city, Derry.

 My current research programmes focus on ZeroSuicide in health services in NI, mental health and suicide prevention in schools and colleges, childhood adversities and trauma informed practice, and the transgenerational transmission of trauma.
 Please get in touch and let me know how we can work together.